 Just be sure that all cash or personal bonuses are cleared through the agency owner or manager before proceeding.

 5. Tips for negotiating with Estate Agents

-If you’ve decided that using an agent and paying estate agent fees is right for you, you could probably use a little advice on how to deal with agents.
+If you’ve calculated your potential estate agent fees and decided that using an agent is right for you, you could probably use a little advice on how to deal with agents.
 While you both share the same goal — to sell your house — you don’t want to overpay estate agent fees and the agent wants to get paid.
 Here are a few tips for dealing with agents so you don’t get take advantage of.